 That's certainly been the case with Atom.
 Dubbed "a hackable text editor for the 21st Century", it's designed to be simple to use out of the box, but also easily expandable using any of 800 packages.

-Since launching in invite-only private beta earlier this year, it's been downloaded over 250,000 times.
+Since launching in invite-only private beta earlier this year, it's been downloaded over 250,000 times, and is already one of the best code editors (opens in new tab) around.
 And now GitHub has made it fully open source and available to the public to download for free.

 Like other desktop apps, Atom has its own icon in the dock, native menus and dialogs, and full access to the file system.
 Out of the box it includes: